 Video upscaling isn’t a new technology.
 High resolution televisions and video players have been doing it for several years.
 Those products do the upscaling live on the fly.
 Topaz Labs Video Enhance AI will convert your video file to a higher resolution file and allow use on computers and televisions which may not feature upscaling technology.
-It also cleans up a lot of the noise sometimes introduced with upscaling.
+It also cleans up a bit of the noise sometimes introduced with upscaling.
 This latter point will come up again several times in my review of Topaz Video AI.

 Short Story – Spoiler Alert!

 If you want the general basis of this review, then here it is.
 Topaz Labs Video Enhance AI upscales and enhances reasonably well, depending on the source.
 Don’t expect miracles and don’t expect rapid results.
 The product is expensive for its limitations and short-fallings.

 Please read on for a detailed explanation of my review.

 Each computer system is going to have different results with this application, depending on its hardware and software configuration.
 My review of Topaz Labs is based on my system configuration; the basics are as follows: